 - Graduates of the CPCC Cardiovascular Technology Program are eligible to take the cardiovascular technology registry immediately upon graduation through Cardiovascular Credentialing International or the American Registry of Diagnostic Medical Sonography

-As stated by the US Department of Labor and statistics, entry level income for both the non-invasive or the invasive fields are in the area of $47,000 per year with more possible through "on-call" hours (where you remain available to work overnight or on weekends).
+Entry level income for both the non-invasive or the invasive fields are between $45,000 - $55,000 per year with more possible through "on-call" hours (where you remain available to work overnight or on weekends).

 Please visit the CPCC Career Center for more information on careers in Cardiovascular Technology.